-Many of the buildings constructed by the Army over its 247-year history are now historic properties.
-Among those historic properties, historic housing is a significant concern; it is a large part of the Army's total housing inventory, it is critical to the readiness mission and well-being of thousands of Soldiers and their families, and it requires extensive financial resources and process time for compliance with the National Historic Preservation Act (NHPA).
+Many of the buildings constructed by the Army over its 248-year history are now historic properties.
+Among Army historic properties, historic housing is a significant concern; it is a large part of the Army's total housing inventory, it is critical to the readiness mission and well-being of thousands of Soldiers and their families, and it requires substantial financial resources and process time for compliance with the National Historic Preservation Act (NHPA).
+The Army also has a unique and significant challenge among federal agencies in managing NHPA Section 106 compliance for its inventory of historic housing.
+The Army owns, operates, and manages the largest inventory of historic housing in the federal government with over 30,000 historic homes currently over 50 years old and subject to NHPA Section 106 requirements.
+1